 - Never stop learning

 1.)
 Be yourself

-This is a mantra you’d normally hear.
+This is a mantra you'd normally hear.
 Being yourself just simply means stop pretending.
-We all have our idols that we look up too and try to follow their footsteps by replicating their lives to yours.
-Wether you want to be a rockstar, scientist, or a supermodel, you don’t need to completely imitate your idols.
+We all have the idols that we look up too and try to follow their footsteps by replicating their lives to yours.
+Whether you want to be a rockstar, scientist, or a supermodel, you don't need to completely imitate your idols.
 We all have our own originalities.
-Do not follow a path instead, create your own path and leave a trail.
+Do not follow a path instead, create your own path, and leave a trail.